-There were three significant external radiation sources at FMPC, but by far the largest was the waste in the K-65 silos.
-The ambient dose rates started to increase to measurable levels in 1955 with the relocation of wastes from Niagara Falls, New York, to the silos.
-This elevation in ambient dose was due to the radium content of these wastes.
-Direct radiation occurred not only from radium but also from the radon progeny that were in secular equilibrium within the headspace of each of the silos.
-This condition prevailed until the silos became such a significant source of radiation that DOE found it necessary to construct reinforcement berms and coat the exterior surfaces in an attempt to strengthen the structures and reduce the radon emissions.
-While these actions provided some benefit, the radon dose contribution continued to increase as gaseous radionuclides emanated and accumulated in the void space under the domes and became an increasing source of external exposure both on and off the site.
+the site.
 The source strength increased to the point that radiation levels required additional shielding to mitigate the direct radiation dose to personnel.
 In 1991, a bentonite layer was added to the surface of the stored material in an attempt to contain the radioactive gases (Environmental Report Fluor Fernald 2001, p.
-11).
+13).
 This was effective, as indicated by an immediate reduction in direct radiation dose rates due to the shielding by the solid materials in the silos.
-An immediate dose rate reduction of approximately one order of magnitude occurred as a result of the bentonite.
-However, the bentonite had provided only a temporary reduction.
-Dose rates slowly increased again, and in 2002 monitoring showed an increase of about a factor of four in external radiation.
+An immediate dose rate reduction of approximately 1 order of magnitude occurred as a result of the bentonite.
+However, the bentonite provided only a temporary reduction.
+Dose rates slowly increased again and monitoring in 2002 showed an increase of about a factor of 4 in external radiation.

-The only data found from before 1975 (Klein 1963, p.
-2) consisted of contact radiation readings using a Juno survey meter for measurements of exposure rates in the vicinity of the North and South Tanks (i.e., the K-65 silos).
+The only data found from before 1975 (Klein 1963) consisted of contact radiation readings using a Juno survey meter for measurements of exposure rates in the vicinity of the North and South Tanks (i.e., the K-65 silos).
 The dose rates ranged from 10 to 20 mR/hr and 10 to 30 mR/hr, respectively.
-Later data (Boback 1978, p.
-2) provided readings from thermoluminescent dosimeters (TLDs) inside the South Tank that ranged from 590 mR/hr at the surface of the residue to 650 mR/hr at 10 ft and 470 mR/hr at 13 ft above the surface of the residue.
+Later data (Boback 1978) provided readings from thermoluminescent dosimeters (TLDs) inside the South Tank that ranged from 590 mR/hr at the surface of the residue to 650 mR/hr at 10 ft and 470 mR/hr at 13 ft above the surface of the residue.
 These data are indicative of the magnitude of the K-65 silos as sources of ambient radiation, and they were used to project the radiation environment of the site in its early operating years (1952 to 1975).
-ORAUT (2014) documents the details of this calculation.
+ORAUT (2015) documents the details of this calculation.

-Starting in 1976, gamma radiation at the site boundary (fence line) sampling stations was measured with TLDs that were changed and processed every 3 months (1976 Environmental Report Boback, Ross, and Fuchs 1977, p.
+Starting in 1976, gamma radiation at the site boundary (fence line) sampling stations was measured with TLDs that were changed and processed every 3 months (Environmental Report Boback et al. 1977, p.
 62).
 Table 4-19 is a summary of the maximum measured dose rates at the monitoring stations for 1976 through 1995.
-Figure 4-10 shows the locations of the fence line monitoring stations.
+Figure 4-9 shows the locations of the fence line monitoring stations.

-Since 1996, FMPC expanded its direct radiation monitoring system to measure 32 locations continuously including several onsite monitoring locations.
+In 1996, FMPC expanded its direct radiation monitoring system to continuously measure 32 locations, including several onsite monitoring locations.
 Table 4-20 provides summary level information about direct radiation measurements for 1996 through 2005.
-Figure 4-11 shows the locations of the TLD stations.
+Figure 4-10 shows the locations of the TLD stations.